burak-ayaz/Vur-Patlasin-Drum-Machine/README.md

 # Vur-Patlasin-Drum-Machine
-Minimal program that allows you to play sounds with keystrokes (Written in Java)
+Minimal javax.swing app that allows you to play sounds with keystrokes (Written in Java)